sakaal/admin_client_ansible/README.md

 1. Make sure that the latest data on the sensitive data volume has been backed up as appropriate, according to the usual practice.
+   - Check also the password manager database and key file.

 1. If you have pending or uncommitted changes in any of the local working copies of CMDBs or other repositories, finish them and either commit or discard